Skip to main content

 10. Thick Saliva

-Healthy saliva should be thin and watery.
 Thick, ropy saliva is a sign your pet needs more fluids.

 What to Do About It

-If you notice any of these signs, offer fresh water immediately and contact your vet if symptoms persist for more than a few hours.
-For long-term prevention, consider a pet water fountain — the flowing water encourages pets to drink more naturally.
-Place multiple water stations around your home, and always ensure fresh water is available.
+Offer fresh water immediately and contact your vet if symptoms persist.
+Consider a pet water fountain β€” the flowing water encourages pets to drink more naturally.

 dehydrationpet healthwater intakewarning signs